JMSebas/JMSebas/README.md

 ## 💼 What I'm Working On

 - 🔭 Building scalable backend systems
-- 🌱 Learning advanced database optimization
+- 🌱 Learning database optimization
 - 👯 Looking to collaborate on open source projects
-- 💬 Ask me about APIs, databases, and backend architecture
 - ⚡ Fun fact: I debug with console.log() and I'm not ashamed!

 ---